1207 Antalya Spor: History

 After playing two seasons in the Women's Second League, the team were promoted to the Women's First League againaccording to point average by decision of the Turkish Football Federation (TFF) as the season could not be completed due to the outbreak of the COVID-19 pandemic in Turkey.

+The team finished the 2023-24 Super League season at 15th place, and was relegated to the First League for the next season.